Likhith32/TEAM-76/README.md

 A user uploads a Python project that crashes due to a division-by-zero error.

-* CodePilot AI executes the program
+* AutoMend AI executes the program
 * Detects the runtime exception
 * Identifies the faulty logic
 * Generates a safe conditional fix